mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties that are not in direct contact also suffer from this kind of centralization risk.
 For example, chat protocols need a way to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

-Internet protocols often attempt to mitigate necessary centralization risk using measures such as mandated federation {{federation}} and multi-stakeholder administration {{multi}}.
+Internet protocols often attempt to mitigate necessary centralization risk using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).

-Because of the inherent risks and costs of these approaches, functions that successfully use these techniques are often reused by others with similar requirements.
-For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system, because its centralization risk is known and understood, and the risks inherent in establishing new mitigations are avoided.
+Protocols that successfully mitigate necessary centralization are often reused, so as to avoid the considerable cost and risk of re-implementing those mitigations.
+For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 ## Indirect Centralization {#indirect}

 Even when a protocol avoids direct centralization and does not exhibit any necessary centralization, it might become centralized in practice when external factors influence its deployment.
 Indirect centralization can be caused by factors that encourage use of a central function despite the absence of such a requirement in the protocol itself.
 Such factors might be economic, social, or legal.

 Often, the factors driving indirect centralization are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
-While expected and observed in many kinds of networks {{SCALE-FREE}}, network effects award asymmetric power to nodes that act as intermediaries to communication.
+While expected and observed in many kinds of networks,{{SCALE-FREE}} network effects award asymmetric power to nodes that act as intermediaries to communication.

 Left unchecked, these factors can cause a potentially decentralized application to become directly centralised, because the central function has leverage to "lock in" users.
 For example, social networking is an application that is currently supplied by a small number of directly centralized, proprietary platforms despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated.